Best Breakfasts in Edinburgh

 [Image credit: Word of Mouth Facebook]

-This popular cafe bistro just off Leith Walk is a firm favourite for those seeking brunch in the North of town.
-Their full Scottish breakfast (and vegetarian alternative) is hard to beat, but the eggs benedict made with hollandaise sauce made from scratch and a generous helping of bacon is a surefire winner with locals.
+This highly-frequented café bistro just off Leith Walk is a firm favourite for those seeking brunch in the North of town.
+Their full Scottish breakfast (and vegetarian alternative) is hard to beat, but the eggs benedict made with homemade hollandaise sauce and a generous helping of bacon is a sure-fire winner with locals.

 Also be sure to try their brilliant chai latte.
 Sweet and comforting, it's one of the most popular drinks on the menu.